What is On-Page SEO?

 Your description tag may appear on the search engine results page.
 Like the title tag, your description text should contain the keyword that you’re trying to optimize for on the page so that they know what the web page is about.

-Title tags and even meta description tags are directly displayed in Google when your website appears on the search engine results page.
+Title tags and even description meta tags are directly displayed in Google when your website appears on the search engine results page.
 If your description tag is compelling, it can increase the likelihood of a user clicking – and as a result, increase traffic to that web page.

 For you to get visitors to your site, you must take the time and effort to make sure each page on your site has these tags adequately optimized.